 - Enrique VALENCIA-LOPEZ (Mexico) - “Improving and Aligning Measurement of Ethnicity in International Surveys”

-- Nicolas BUCHBINDER (Argentine) - "Education and ICT in Latin America: Have we been successful in expanding ICT availability and use through education policy?"
+- Nicolas BUCHBINDER (Argentina) - "Education and ICT in Latin America: Have we been successful in expanding ICT availability and use through education policy?"

 - Wei ZHANG (China) - “Non-State Actors in Education: The Nature, Dynamics and Policy Implications of Private Supplementary Tutoring”